bastibe/transplant/README.md

 By default, this will try to call `matlab` on the command line.
 If you want to use a different version of Matlab, or `matlab` is not available on the command line, use `transplant.Matlab(executable='/path/to/matlab')`.

 By default, Matlab is called with `-nodesktop` and `-nosplash`, so no IDE or splash screen show up.
-If you want to use different arguments, you can supply them like this: `transplant.Matlab(arguments=('-nodesktop', '-nosplash', '-c licensefile'))`.
+If you want to use different arguments, you can supply them like this: `transplant.Matlab(arguments=('-nodesktop', '-nosplash', '-c licensefile' , '-nojvm'))`.
+Note that `'-nojvm'` will speed up startup considerably, but you won't be able to plot any more.

 CALLING MATLAB FUNCTIONS
 ------------------------